Raisess/term-display/README.md

 ## ⁉️  What the f#ck is this?

-Term Display is a lib to create colored displays on terminal, based on coordenates.
+Term Display is a lib to create colored displays on terminal, based on coordinates.

 ## 🔮 Getting Started